elixir-nx/nx/nx/README.md

 >
 ```

-## Numerical definitions

 By default, `Nx` uses pure Elixir code.
 Since Elixir is a functional and immutable language, each operation above makes a copy of the tensor, which is quite innefficient.
+You can use either [EXLA](https://github.com/elixir-nx/nx/tree/main/exla) or [Torchx](https://github.com/elixir-nx/nx/tree/main/torchx) backends for an improvement in performance, often over 3 orders of magnitude, as well as the ability to work on the data in the GPU.
+See the README of those projects for more information.

+## Numerical definitions

-However, `Nx` also comes with numerical definitions, called `defn`, which is a subset of Elixir tailored for numerical computations.
+`Nx` also comes with numerical definitions, called `defn`, which is a subset of Elixir tailored for numerical computations.
 For example, it overrides Elixir's default operators so they are tensor-aware:

 ```elixir
 defmodule MyModule do